waynodiablo/Oystercard/practice_project_week/project_design_workshop.md

-# Project design
+# Project design workshop

+In this workshop, you'll do steps 1 to 4 below:

-1. Create one sentence project description.
+1. Create a one sentence project description.
 2. List features.
 3. Choose the MVP interaction.
 4. Design the MVP interaction.